Raluca14/TicTacToe/README.md

 # TicTacToe
 This repository contains a TicTacToe game made using React.

-The project is focused only on getting sterted with React, so the css and html is kept at minimum.
-It is a classic tic, tac , toe game where the X stars and O follows.
-It has a History Mode, the playes can go back in time to a specific move.
-When a player wins, the game automaticlly stops, but the History Mode remains viable.
+The project is made using React.js, with minimum CSS and HTML and it represents a classic TicTacToe game.
+The game starts with X and than O follows.
+As the game goes on, the History Mode enables and a list of button appears on the screen.
+In the History Mode, the players can go back to a specific moment in their game.
+Once someone wins the game stops and the winner is declared.
 URL: https://Raluca14.github.io/TicTacToe